 Sarah received a master’s degree in psychology from American University and a PhD in developmental psychology from Virginia Commonwealth University.
 She is also a graduate of the Va-LEND (Leadership Education in Neurodevelopmental Disabilities) program.
 Sarah has extensive training in child and adolescent development, developmental disabilities, multidisciplinary teamwork and leadership, and school-based interventions.
 In addition to her graduate studies and experiences, she has years of experience working with and advocating for youth with neurological and developmental differences and their families in home, educational, and clinical settings.
 Sarah is passionate about collaborating with families, educators and other professionals to improve the lives of kids with autism and other neurological and developmental differences.
 Outside of work, she enjoys spending time with her family and friends, traveling, and cooking.

-THERAPEUTIC COACH, CHARTERHOUSE SCHOOL
+THERAPEUTIC COORDINATOR, CHARTERHOUSE SCHOOL

 STUDENT SERVICES COORDINATOR, CHARTERHOUSE SCHOOL